 Anything else I should consider?

 We hope this information has been helpful.
 TEP is committed to providing customers with the best available information about solar power and other energy options.
-For additional information about solar energy for your home, click here.
-For more details about our community solar program, click here.

 Nobody knows for sure what electric service will cost in the future.
 But anyone considering a long-term investment in a solar power system should closely examine any assumptions about future increases against TEP’s long history of stable electric rates.

 Arizona's Residential Utility Consumer Office (External website.
 Opens new window.), which represents the interests of residential customers in utility matters before the ACC, also has published a Rooftop Solar Consumer Guide (External website.
 Opens new window.) with sound advice for solar energy shoppers.